clojurewerkz/cassaforte.docs/articles/cql.md

 ## What version of Cassaforte does this guide cover?

-This guide covers Cassaforte 2.0 (including preview releases).
+This guide covers Cassaforte 3.0.0.

 ## Inserting Rows (INSERT)